Qalisa/legalstamp/legalstamped/generated/use-agreement/ivy-community/en/20230124.md

 the permanent or provisional reproduction of the software, as well as the translation, adaptation, arrangement or any other modification of the software, will be subject.
-These modalities will be communicated to the user who makes the request at the team@budivy.fr address.
+These modalities will be communicated to the user who makes the request at the team@ivy.community address.

 **Configuration – technical prerequisites**